Canine physical therapy: Education

 Canine rehabilitation is also practiced by general veterinarians and physical therapists with specialized training.
 If your pet is being treated by a physical therapist, in some states, the pet must have a diagnosis, veterinary medical clearance (VMC), and, sometimes, referral by a veterinarian to start a physical therapy regimen.
 The certified canine rehabilitation practitioner (CCRP) is one designation for veterinarians, veterinary technicians, physical therapists, or physical therapist assistants who perform physical rehabilitation and is offered through Northeast Seminars with affiliation with the University of Tennessee outreach program.
 A certified canine rehabilitation therapist (CCRT) certification is available through the Canine Rehabilitation Institute in Florida and Colorado—affiliated with Colorado State University.
 Other more extensive and individualized training and online offerings are available as well.

+Benefits

+There are many benefits to canine physical therapy.
+For example, it speeds up the recovery period following surgery, helps with mobility and flexibility, allows for stronger endurance and agility, reduces pain, and also helps to prevent future injuries, allowing for a healthier and longer life.
+A prime example of this involves a dachshund named Hartley; the dog suffered a severe spinal cord injury, and her owners never thought she would be able to walk again.
+It was discovered shortly thereafter that the dachshund had intervertebral hereditary disc disease.
+However, with the help of animal physical therapy, where trainers used acupuncture and underwater treadmill therapy, within a few weeks Hartley was getting back to her normal self.
+Similarly, an older cockapoo named Biscuit enrolled in physical therapy due to chronic arthritis; the owners had previously considered putting the dog down.
+During therapy, the dog ran an obstacle course, which aided in its physical health and happiness.
+These are but two examples that show the benefits of canine physical therapy.

 Techniques

 In an animal physical therapy practice, a CCRT or CCRP usually confers with the diagnosing veterinarian on the cause and severity of an animal's condition to develop a specialized therapy plan on a client by client basis.
 Each technique used in animal physical therapy has different benefits and not all techniques are useful for each condition.
 Physical therapy for orthopedic conditions can include any combination of the following techniques: thermotherapy, cryotherapy, hydrotherapy, muscle building exercises electrical stimulation and coordination exercises.
 Neurological conditions generally benefit the most from balance and coordination building exercises, muscle building exercises, electrical stimulation and hydrotherapy.
 Surgical repairs and traumatic injuries are generally treated with heat therapy, cryotherapy, massage, electrical stimulation, and hydrotherapy.

+Therapeutic ultrasound is often used to diagnose potential injuries, so that a therapy plan can be developed.
+The process is done by placing ultrasound gel on top of the dog’s skin and moving the probe around to see the affected area.
+This specific technique is used because it allows for a less invasive treatment, and for treating soft tissue injuries, muscle strains, ligament sprains, and arthritis.
+Therapeutic ultrasound promotes benefits of tissue relaxation, reducing inflammation, and giving better blood flow to affected areas of injury.